 A spiritual development reflection paper, the graduating student survey, and Bible Knowledge Exit Exam are required during the student's final trimester prior to graduation.

-One trimester before graduation a student must submit a petition for graduation.
+One trimester before graduation a student must submit a petition for graduation (see student online forms at www.sum.edu).

-Graduating students are required to attend both the baccalaureate and graduation services.
+On campus graduating students are required to attend both the baccalaureate and graduation services.

 Grades